Grading in WRT 130 and WRT 150

 Your process grade will be worth 20% of your final grade, and will consist of smaller assignments you will complete throughout the semester that are designed to help you complete your final portfolio.
 These may include brainstorming or planning assignments, in-class activities, drafts, peer review participation, or other activities.
 You can review your course syllabus for a detailed description of how your process grade will be calculated.

 Your final portfolio grade will be worth 80% of your final grade.
 A more detailed explanation of our expectations for the final portfolio and how your final grade will be determined can be found below.
 We encourage you to review this information carefully, and be sure to ask your instructor if you have any questions about how your final grade will be calculated.

-Students should consult their course textbook for the most current copy of the rubric.
+Students should consult this website for the most current copy of the rubric.

 Characteristics of A Portfolios

 - The portfolio consistently engages the interest of intelligent and sophisticated college-level readers.

 - Papers effectively address and engage their likely and intended audiences.

 - Each paper maintains a consistent focus on the main claim or goal for the paper.

 - Each paper develops its focus with significant and interesting discussion, details, and examples, including graphics when useful.